Edit

 • is financially rewarding

-Group leaders also appreciated that the work is creative; and research staff commented that the work has high task variety and is fast-paced.
+Industry group leaders also appreciated that the work is creative; and scientific staff commented that the work has high task variety and is fast-paced.

 header